yabdulle/CNN_FTD/README.md

 ---

 Thank you for exploring the Frontotemporal Dementia Classification project!
-We hope that this work contributes to the advancement of FTD diagnosis and treatment.
-If you have any questions, issues, or suggestions, please feel free to open an [issue](https://github.com/your-username/Frontotemporal-Dementia-Classification/issues).
+I hope that this work contributes to the advancement of FTD diagnosis and treatment.
+If you have any questions, issues, or suggestions, please feel free to open an issue.